Matching Embeddings for Domain Adaptation: Abstract

 \section{Abstract}

-In this work we address the problem of transferring knowledge obtained from a vast annotated source domain to a low labeled or unlabeled target domain.
+In this work we address the problem of transferring knowledge obtained from a vast annotated source domain to a low labeled target domain.
 We propose Adversarial Variational Domain Adaptation (AVDA), a semi-supervised domain adaptation method based on deep variational embedded representations.
-We use approximate inference and adversarial methods to map samples from source and target domains into an aligned semantic embedding.
-We show that on a semi-supervised few-shot scenario, our approach can be used to obtain a significant speed-up in performance when using an increasing number of labels on the target domain.
+We use approximate inference and domain adversarial methods to map samples from source and target domains into an aligned class-dependent embedding defined as a Gaussian Mixture Model.
+AVDA works as a classifier and considers a generative model that helps this classification.
+We used digits dataset for experimentation.
+Our results show that on a semi-supervised few-shot scenario our model outperforms previous methods in most of the adaptation tasks, even using a fewer number of labeled samples per class on target domain.